nextsimhub/domain_decomp/README.md

 ## Problem Statement

 We address the problem of domain decomposition of numerical ocean and sea-ice models.
 Such models typically use a sea-land mask to omit unnecessary computations on land.
-A typical approach is to use a cartesian (or rectilinear or general block distribution) domain decomposition among processors, where the domain is divided in equally sized sub-domains, ignoring the sea-land mask.
+A typical approach is to use a Cartesian (or rectilinear or general block distribution) domain decomposition among processors, where the domain is divided in equally sized sub-domains, ignoring the sea-land mask.
 This, however, may lead to significant load imbalance which impedes scalability.

 We have identified the following requirements for the domain decomposition algorithm:
  - produce balanced sub-domains in terms of work and communication
  - produce rectangular sub-domains as this will help in handling communication during halo exchanges between neighbouring processes
- - be static (computed either offline or during the initialiasation phase)
+ - be static (computed either offline or during the initialisation phase)
  - be scalable

 The proposed approach is based on the Recursive Coordinate Bisection (RCB) geometric partitioning algorithm [^1].
 Geometric coordinates are first partitioned into two balanced parts.
 Partitioning continues recursively in each part until the desired number of balanced parts has been created.
 The algorithm can be tuned to build rectilinear partitions.
 We are using the implementation of the RCB algorithm available in the [Zoltan](https://sandialabs.github.io/Zoltan/) library developed by Sandia National Laboratories.